 For decades, HR teams treated compliance as a reactive exercise: respond when someone complains, patch the process, and move on.
 That model is no longer viable.
 The Employment Rights Act reforms and the FWA’s expanded powers mean regulators can inspect your organisation on their timetable—not yours.

 If your evidence still lives in disconnected spreadsheets, shared drives, and email threads, you are carrying structural risk.
 Auditors do not reward good intentions.
 They reward complete, consistent, and retrievable records.
-This checklist is designed to help UK employers close that gap before an inspection letter arrives.
+Below is a multi-role Employment Rights Act compliance checklist designed to help UK employers transition toward automated, audit-ready infrastructure using CreateLMS compliance training workflows.

 C-Suite Alignment: What Keeps the Board Up at Night in 2026